 - Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group to secure improvements to services where these were identified.
-For example, the practice held monthly shared practice nurse and diabetic specialist nurse clinics for patients with diabetes who had complex needs.
-This had been well received by patients and staff, who felt that it offered good learning opportunities alongside enhanced patient care. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - Data from the National GP Patient Survey published in January 2016 showed that 99% of patients surveyed found it easy to get through to the practice by phone, compared to CCG average of 83% and the national average of 73%. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
+For example, The practice manager had regular meetings with a local MP to discuss the patient service initiative 'Treat Me Local', a local community campaign calling for improved localised healthcare in North East Cambridgeshire.
+Examples of areas for improvement included a local chemotherapy service, access to a single point of contact for carers, reduced waiting times for childrens mental health services, and funding to reflect the health inequality present within Cambridgeshire. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - Data from the National GP Patient Survey published in July 2016 showed that 99% of patients surveyed were able to get an appointment at a convenient time, compared to CCG average of 94% and the national average of 92%. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders.